 Our learning environment has strong Reggio Emilia and Montessori influences.
 We use natural, recycled materials, which support open-ended play and encourage children to use their imagination.
 Every aspect of the environment is carefully thought out to encourage independence and to inspire the children.

-We also spend time every day practising the skills needed for reading and writing such as hearing sounds, writing our name and making marks.
-The children also learn about numbers, shapes and measuring through games and hands-on activities.
+We spend time every day practising the skills needed for reading and writing such as hearing sounds, writing our name and making marks.
+The children learn about numbers, shapes and measuring through games and hands-on activities.